pereznetworks/Library-Manager/README.md

   now to implement associations - to replace \_id's with values referenced
     like book_id = 'Book Title'

+  also to handle querying for data across multiple tables

   simpler pug templated means having more of these but way easier to maintain

 ## Project Update 9: